 Armenian armed forces shell Azerbaijan Army positions in Gadabay direction

-The Armenian armed forces continue provocations against the Azerbaijani Army by disrupting the ceasefire.
+The positions of the Azerbaijani Army in Gadabay have been subjected to fire, Azernews reports with reference to the Azerbaijani Ministry of Defense.

-On September 15, starting from 21:15 to 22:05 the Armenian armed forces units from the positions in the direction of Goysu settlement of the Basarkechar district using small arms periodically subjected to fire the Azerbaijan Army positions stationed in the direction of Galakend settlement of the Gadabay region.
+The Armenian armed forces units from the positions in the directions of Cil settlement of the Cambarak region and Dara settlement of the Basharkecar region using small arms several times subjected to fire the Azerbaijan Army positions stationed in the direction of Ayrivang and Galakend settlements of Gadabay region starting from September 15, 23:55 (GMT+4), to September 16, 00:35 (GMT+4).

 ---